Vortex936/my_project_cxx/README.md

     ]
 ```

-The target triple might possibly vary from system to system.
+##### Windows

+No idea.

 ##### Others

-Same as with Linux, but change the paths and the target triple to whatever is correct on your system.
+Same as above, but change the paths and the target triple to whatever is correct on your system.
 My guess would be that `clangd` lies in the same directory as `clang`.

 ## Thanks to